DevyDhanish/meow-lang/README.md

 # BUILD v1.6.11 (First Version)

+`show "This language is pretty stupid so be aware";`

 # CONTRIBUTIONS
 # if you are on windows use `mingw32-make` if linux use `make`
 `fork this repo`<br />